Salim-AA/JobFinder/README.md

 ## Introduction

 This feels like the next logical step to [The Presentator](https://github.com/Salim-AA/Presentator), where I created an AI assistant that generates presentations for my Masters report.
-Once graduated, the next challenge is to find a job, hence the idea for this project.
+Entering the job market once graduated is the next hurdle, hence the idea for this project.
 Unlike our previous fully cloud-based solution, this project processes data locally to maintain confidentiality.
 I'll use Ollama's local LLM & embedding models to ensure data privacy and security, particularly when handling all the PII within the CVs

 ## Goal
 Provide an efficient method for finding relevant job postings and evaluating how well a candidate's resume matches those job descriptions through web scraping Linkedin's publicly available job offers, text processing, and AI-based resume analysis.